Why Psychoanalysis?

 Unlike the medical doctor, the analyst responds to suffering by putting the obscure knowledge of the ‘patient’ to work.
 It is not the supposed knowledge of the expert, but the fine awareness of the analysand that harbours the divine details necessary for the transformation of suffering.

-A crucial way with knowledge that the Psychoanalyst can offer is a termed a ‘non-knowledge’.
-This includes the capacity to set aside cliche and prejudice, paying attention to what is said in its utmost originality and unrepeatable precision.
+A crucial way with knowledge that the Psychoanalyst can offer is termed a ‘non-knowledge’.
+This includes the capacity to set aside cliches and prejudice, paying attention to what is said in its utmost originality and unrepeatable precision.
 This allows the human being to come to realise what s/he is saying.

 But, hey!
 Not so fast!
 This knowledge is no simple matter either.
 The subject doesn’t know that s/he knows.
 Well, perhaps, by the time s/he has decided to address an analyst, s/he has an inkling, recognising that his/her symptoms, his/her sufferings, are a sign of something but s/he doesn’t know what.
 In order to gain access to this secret, the subject is urged to speak about what ails him/her.
 Treatment by psychoanalysis, then, is a treatment through speech, through conversation, a conversation of a very unusual kind, and in a very unusual setting.
 The Psychoanalytic Session